ballerina-platform/ballerina-distribution/examples/http-client-basic-authentication/http_client_basic_authentication.md

 # HTTP client - Basic authentication

-A client, which is secured with Basic Auth can be used to connect to a secured service.
+A client, which is secured with basic authentication can be used to connect to a secured service.
 The client is enriched with the `Authorization: Basic <token>` header by passing the `http:CredentialsConfig` for the `auth` configuration of the client.

 ::: code http_client_basic_authentication.bal :::